Hammaguir: Role in French rocketry and spaceflight

 Between 1947 and 1967 there was a rocket launch site, the Interarmy Special Vehicles Test Centre (abbreviated CIEES in French), near Hammaguir, used by France for launching sounding rockets and the satellite carrier "Diamant" between 1965 and 1967.
 The Diamant launch pad at Hammaguir is located at 30° 46′ 41″ N, 3° 3′ 14″ W. The CIEES facility was also used for testing surface-to-air and air-to-air missiles.

 The first French satellite Astérix was launched from there in 1965.

 In honor of its role in the early development of French spaceflight, its name was given to a Martian crater in 1979 and to an asteroid crater in 2009.

-Launches
+Notable Launches

 Climate

 Hammaguir has a hot desert climate, with extremely hot summers and cool winters, and very little precipitation throughout the year.